cravies/nzbird_detector/README.md

 ```
 make move
 ```
-- Now change to the openlabelling directory and label some training images with
+- Now change to the openlabelling directory and label some training images with OpenLabelling
 ```
 make tr
 ```